jimlind/AnnounceCast/README.md

 ## [Using the Bot](https://jimlind.github.io/AnnounceCast/)

-It is likely that you just want to figure out how to use the bot on your server.
-The can find [that documentationt here](https://jimlind.github.io/AnnounceCast/).
+It is likely that you want to figure out how to use my hosted bot on your Discord server.
+You can find [that documentationt here](https://jimlind.github.io/AnnounceCast/).

-## [Developing the Bot]
+## [Hosting Your Own Bot]

+If you want to host your own version of the bot or use this code as a starting point for building your own bot that's what the rest of the information on this page is about.

 ### Setup